Open Access Publishing

 Someday I might want to turn my manuscript into a book.
 Does this count as previous publication?

-As most works undergo significant editing and changes in format before becoming a book, most publishers do not consider an open access copy of a thesis or dissertation an impediment to subsequent publication of a book based that thesis or dissertation.
+As most works undergo significant editing and changes in format before becoming a book, most publishers do not consider an open access copy of a thesis or dissertation an impediment to subsequent publication of a book based on that thesis or dissertation.
 (2011 Survey of Publishers)